fadelbt2002/COVID19-Data-Visualization/README.md

 4. **Interactive User Interface**: Creating a functional app for data exploration
 5. **3D Data Visualization**: Innovative approach to representing global data on a 3D model

-## Challenges and Solutions

-One significant challenge was processing the large volume of time-series data, particularly for the 3D visualizations.
-The solution involved creating a separate preprocessed dataset (`CovidDataFor3DPlots.csv`) with aggregated metrics, significantly improving performance.

-Another challenge was the lack of standard naming conventions for countries across different datasets.
-This was resolved through a systematic data cleaning process, mapping variant names to standard forms.

-## Future Enhancements

-- Integration with live data sources for real-time updates
-- Additional statistical analyses including prediction models
-- Expanded comparison tools for multiple countries/regions
-- Enhanced visualization options including heatmaps and animated time-lapse
-- Export functionality for generated visualizations

 ## Author

 - Your Name